 My style evolved from my love of wood, curves, and soft edges.
-I have been a cabinetmaker for 40 years.
+I have been a cabinetmaker for 42 years.
 I see beauty and movement in wood and let the material tell me where it wants to go.
-In cabinetwork that means flowing with the grain through adjacent cabinets or using striking pieces for accent.

-It’s been fun to step back into creative art this fall in preparation for studio tour.
-I make a big mess, and have a few pieces going at once.
-Not all of them make it to a final place but it’s the playing and imaging that I enjoy the most.
+While I’ve been making cabinets for my new shop, I look forward to fall preparation for studio tour in this new space.
+I love making a big mess, and having a few pieces going at once.
+Not all of them make it to the final exhibit but it’s the playing and imaging that I enjoy the most.
 I hope you enjoy it too.